 You might try to establish categories of expenditures, and then watch out for spontaneous spending unless you have planned to buy something.
 If you have wanted a big item for some time, save up for it.
 It would be prudent to do research and spend time thinking about something before diving in.
 However, sometimes you have to know what you want, and be able to just pull the trigger if you see something you really like, like cloths, because you may not get another chance at them.
-Be very careful about spontaneous spending, because if it's not in your budget, it just away from something else you may have wanted.
+Be very careful about spontaneous spending, because if it's not in your budget, it just took away from something else you may have wanted.
+But again, only use credit for something that is an immediate need that you cannot wait for.